-Suppose that the two masses in the constrained machine are in static equipoise.
-Then suppose that a researcher displaces positions of the masses while maintaining a taut rope: one mass is moved up and the other mass is moved down.
-If the masses are held at the displaced positions and then released, the masses move back towards the equipoise positions.
-Their common velocity of movement is denoted by v; and they acquire kinetic energy denoted by [1⁄2(M+m)v2].
+Assuming a curved slope, weights acquire a common velocity of movement denoted by v; and they acquire kinetic energy denoted by $[\frac{1}{2}(M+m)v^2]$ .
 They then pass through the static equipoise position at maximum speed, slowing afterwards until they reach an extreme position at the "far end" of the range-of-movement (ROM) on the other side, where they momentarily pause before beginning a reversed movement.
 Presuming an absence of friction or other loss of energy, the reversed movement proceeds until the masses return to the original displacement position that marks the "near end" of the ROM.
 There, movement pauses, before repeating the prior cycle.

-Such movements, called oscillations, occur in actual time, like movements of the original Atwood's machine.
-Extending the definition of actual time used for the original machine, movements occur at rates determined by values of g, M, m, the slope and the starting positions.
-If movements of the paradigm are calculated using Newton's Laws and the design is realized in the laboratory, actual timings of movements can be predicted from the calculations.
+Such movements, called oscillations, would occur in actual time, like movements of the original Atwood's machine.
+Extending the definition of actual time used for the original machine, movements would occur at rates determined by values of g, M, m, the slope and the starting positions.
+If movements of the paradigm are calculated using Newton's Laws and the design is realized in a laboratory, actual timings of movements can be predicted from the calculations.
 Movements in the laboratory domain aim to conform to movements in the paradigm domain - and any discrepancy is attributed to shortcomings in realization in the laboratory.
 Movements in the two domains are indissolubly bound together.